top of page

 "Mons Sanctus", the story of Its time

-To him, we owe this great heritage.
+To this place we owe a great heritage.

 Rising among granite crags, it offers a unique setting that blends history, architecture, and breathtaking landscapes